dalibo/temboard/doc/index.md

 ![temBoard](temboard.png)

-temBoard is a powerful mangement tool for PostgreSQL.
+temBoard is a powerful management tool for PostgreSQL.
 You can use it monitor, optimize or configure multiple PostgreSQL instances.

 temBoard is composed of 2 basic elements: